mecid/mecid.github.io/_posts/2023-08-01-mastering-storekit2.md

 }
 ```

 Today we started the series of posts about StoreKit 2.
 As you can see, it is really easy to use and it handle a bunch of use-case out of the box for you.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!